Discover the world of tea, from the history of its cultural significance to the science of its benefits and the art of its preparation.

 More than one legend exists to explain the origins of black tea.
-One hails from the time of the Ming Dynasty and claims that a shift from compressed tea cakes to loose leaves prompted a change in processing that led to the discovery of the fermentation that creates black blends.
-Another says that soldiers passing through the village of Tong Mu stopped green tea production and piled up the leaves, which then oxidized and turned black.
+One dates back to the Ming Dynasty and claims that a shift from compressed tea cakes to loose leaves prompted the fermentation needed to create the black tea blends we enjoy today.
+Another origin story claims soldiers passing through the village of Tong Mu stopped green tea production and piled up the leaves, which then oxidized and turned black.

-A more practical explanation states that the Chinese discovered the fermentation process that produces the full flavor of dark tea during a time of heightened tea production.
+A more practical explanation states that the Chinese discovered the fermentation process needed to produce the full flavor of dark tea during a time of heightened tea production.
 These teas not only had a stronger taste than green teas; they also lasted longer in storage, making them preferable for trade.

-You can enjoy any of these teas as-is or as part of popular tea blends.
-Earl Grey is one of the most well-known with its citrusy overtones that come from the oil of the bergamot orange.
-English and Irish breakfast teas include a mixture of different black types of tea, usually Chinese and Indian, for a rich brew that jump-starts your morning.
-Chai tea gets its distinct spiciness from the addition of cloves, cinnamon and other seasonings.
+All of these classic teas may be enjoyed as-is or as the base of several popular tea blends, including Earl Grey with its citrusy overtones courtesy of bergamot orange oil.
+English and Irish breakfast teas include a mixture of different black types of tea, usually Chinese and Indian, delivering a rich brew that’s bold in both flavor and caffeine content.